streetchief/Hyper-Computer-Science/Industry/Job_Search/Whiteboard_Strategies.md

 - Implement
 - Test

-## Hints
+### Need a Hint?

 - Look for unused info
 - Fresh example
-- Best conceivable runtime (BCR) - given a _problem_ what is the best outcome possible?
+- Best Conceivable Runtime (BCR) - given a _problem_ what is the best outcome possible?

-## Optimizations
+### Optimizations to Consider

-- Trade space for time (or possible vice versa)
+- Trade space for time, or possibly vice versa
-- Pre-compute info (e.g. sort)
+- Pre-compute info i.e. sort
-- use a hash table/cache
+- Use a hash table/cache
-- think of best runtime
+- Consider Best Conceivable Runtime (BCR)

-### Techniques
+### Optimization Techniques

 - B.U.D. - Bottlenecks, Unnecessary work, Duplicated work
 - DIY - Use real example and try it
 - Simplify and generalize